ArttuHer/three-incremental-types/README.md

 ## Medallion Architecture

-Understading medallion architecture inspired by Databricks is crucial, as different load types can be implemented in a different stages of the ETL process.
+Understading medallion architecture inspired by Databricks is crucial, as different load types can be implemented in different layers.
 In medallion architecture we have three data layers which represents data at different stages.

 **Bronze layer** \
-The table in bronze layer correspond to the source in addition to potential metadata columns capturing, for example, load time and source system.
-For instance, bronze layer could be an archive of source system and is therefore the most important and protected layer in the architecture.
+The table in bronze layer correspond to the source system in addition to potential metadata columns capturing, for example, load time and the name  of the source system.
+For instance, bronze layer could act as an archive (cold storage) of the source system and is therefore the most important and protected layer in the architecture.

 In our grocery store example, this could mean that the Bronze layer stores data for inserts (new items) but also if some value in a row is changed (e.g. price is changed).